lorentzforces/blue-prints-notes/assumptions-conventions-facts.md

 **Soil Survey:**

 These values affect amount of fruit spread from gardens and amount of flowers that can bloom in a Greenhouse.

+For the Greenhouse, the number corresponds to the number of gems that will be available.

 1=poor, 2=good, 3=rich, X=barren